 The setting of the Channel Center Frequency Segment 0, Channel Center Frequency Segment 1 and Channel Center Frequency Segment 2 subfields is shown in Table 11-25 (Setting of Channel Center Frequency Segment 0, Channel Center Frequency Segment 1 and Channel Center Frequency Segment 2 subfields), except that the Max NSS support is provided by the HE STA in frames that contain an HE Capabilities element (see 9.4.2.237 (HE Capabilities element)) and an Operating Mode field (see 9.2.4.6.4.3 (Operating Mode) and 9.4.1.53 (Operating Mode field)), wherein in the table the Max NSS support refers to the HE Max NSS support instead of the VHT Max NSS support for an HE STA.

-An HE STA shall determine the channelization using the information in the Primary Channel field of the HT Operation element when operating in 2.4 GHz and the combination of the information in the Primary Channel field in the HT Operation element and the Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the VHT Operation Information field in the VHT Operation element when operating in 5 GHz (see 21.3.14 (Channelization)). (#14323)
+An HE STA shall determine the channelization using the information in the Primary Channel field of the HT Operation element when operating in 2.4 GHz and the combination of the information in the Primary Channel field in the HT Operation element, the Operational Subchannel Information subfield, if present, and the Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the VHT Operation Information field in the VHT Operation element when operating in 5 GHz (see 21.3.14 (Channelization)). (#14323)

 An HE AP or an HE mesh STA shall set the Secondary Channel Offset subfield in the HT Operation Information field in the HT Operation element to indicate the secondary 20 MHz channel as defined in Table 9- 168 (HT Operation element fields and subfields), if the BSS bandwidth is more than 20 MHz.

-(#14323) (#14323)
+An HE AP or an HE mesh STA shall set the values of the Operational the Operational Subchannel Bitmap subfield to indicate on which subchannels transmissions are allowed within the BSS as specified in 9.4.2.238 (HE Operation element).
+The Operational Subchannel Bitmap Length field shall be set to the minimum value needed to indicate the status of all subchannels within the BSS width.
+If transmission is disallowed on at least one subchannel within the BSS width, then the Punctured Operation subfield shall be set to one.
+The Operational Subchannel Bitmap Information subfield may be omitted from the HE Operation element and the Punctured Operation subfield set to zero if transmissions are allowed on all subchannels. (#14323)

+An HE STA shall not transmit on any subchannel of the BSS channel width for which it has received an Operational Subchannel Bitmap subfield with a value of 0 in the corresponding bit position for that subchannel in the most recently received HE Operation element from the AP with which it is associated. (#14323)

 An HE STA that is a member of an HE BSS shall follow the same rules that are defined in 11.40.1 (Basic VHT BSS functionality) when transmitting a 20 MHz, 40 MHz, 80 MHz, 160 MHz or 80+80 MHz HE PPDUs with the following exceptions:

 — An HE TB PPDU sent in response to a Trigger frame or a frame with a UMRS Control field(#Ed) follows the rules defined in 27.5.2.3 (STA behavior for UL MU operation(#8151))